pdjr-n2k/ROM106/README.md

 ICs, each of which supports two output channels by providing a polarity reversing drive for two bistable SPDT relays.
-The use of latching relays has the dual benefit of preserving relay states in the event of bus failure and of minimising the power consumed by relay operation.
+The use of latching relays has the dual benefit of preserving relay states in the event of bus failure and of minimising the bus power consumed by relay operation.
-Each relay presents zero-volt CO, NC and NO connections through a pluggable terminal block rated for switching 5A at 220VAC or 30VDC.
+Each relay presents zero-volt CO, NC and NO connections through a pluggable terminal block and the relay and connections are rated for 5A at up to 220VAC/30VDC.

 __ROM104__'s stock firmware receives switchbank status instructions over NMEA and queues any requested relay state change operations so